elsalant/heir-FHIR/sqlToFHIR/README.md

 - c) curl http://localhost:5559/Patient
 - To load Observations:
-  docker run --network host ghcr.io/elsalant/observation-generator:v1
+  docker run --network host ghcr.io/elsalant/observation-generator:v1 (NOTE: On MacOS, the "--network" switch may not work.
+In that case, it might be easiest to port-forward the fhir server and then run observationGenerator.py from a local Python environment e.g.
+  a) kubectl port-forward svc/ibmfhir -n fybrik-system 9443:9443
+  b) python3 observationGenerator.py (under heir-FHIR/python/observationGenerator.py)

 #### Hints
 To test redaction: pick a field in the resource (e.g. "id") and set the tag in the asset.yaml file to "PII".